Skip to content

 Applicants for transfer admission must meet the following criteria:

-1. Applicants have completed one year of full-time study in a J.D. program (or one-third of the total credits required in a part-time program) at a United States law school.
+1. Applicants must have completed one year of full-time study in a J.D. program (or one-third of the total credits required in a part-time program) by the application deadline.

-2. Applicants attend a law school that is accredited by the American Bar Association (ABA).
+2. Applicants must attend a United States law school that is accredited by the American Bar Association (ABA).

 Applicants are not eligible for transfer admission if they have completed more than one-third of the total credits required for the J.D. program in which they are currently enrolled.
 Students may apply for transfer to begin the second year of J.D. studies in the fall semester only.
 Additionally, students are required to spend at least two years in residence at HLS.

-Current LL.M.
-(Masters of Laws) students are not eligible to transfer to the J.D. program at HLS.
-Current and former LL.M. students interested in applying for the J.D. program at HLS should instead apply through the regular J.D. application pathway.
+Masters of Laws (LL.M) students are not eligible to transfer to the J.D. program at HLS.
+Current and former LL.M. students interested in the J.D. program at HLS should instead apply through the regular J.D. application pathway.

 Application OpensSubmission DeadlineDecision Release